jonxuxu/harvest-piles/README.md

 This dataset also includes ~150k unlabelled images SkySat images.
 They are of the same dimension with similar label format as our labelled dataset, without the `group` and `activity` fields defined.
 The labelled and unlabelled dataset are both included in

 The **datasets** folder and **weights** folder are not included in this repository.
-Please download them from TODO [FigShare](https://figshare.com/s/df347b379d0e2e01f30c) and put them in the root directory of this repository as shown below.
+Please download the dataset from [FigShare](https://figshare.com/s/df347b379d0e2e01f30c) and put them in the root directory of this repository as shown below.
+We also provide the pretrained weights for our models, which are also hosted on [FigShare]()

 File path | Description
 ```